To access the tools for adding and modifying drainable areas, click the

 When you have finalised your drainable area you will need to assign the area to a pipe.
 If you have created a new drainable area by manually placing the points you will first need to right click and select Finish from the right click menu.
 The mouse cursor will now be shown as an arrow over the drawing indicating you need to select a highlighted conduit to which you will assigning this bounded area.

 After selecting a conduit, the bounded area will draw green and annotate its area and assigned pipe number.
-If the area is drawn red, it means either the tool was exited before a conduit was chosen or a previously assigned conduit has been deleted and the bounded area left un-assigned.
+If the area is drawn red, it means either the area is un-assigned or it is assigned to a section of the network which will not be simulated.
+Open the Drainable Area Properties window

 This tool works the same way as the New Drainable Area tool, but this will add a permeable paving item to the design.
 After finishing drawing the boundary for the permeable paving the tool will switch to selecting a manhole.
 Click near a manhole to assign the permeable paving to it.